OpenSDN-io/docs/opensdn-feature-architecture-guide/lbaas-v2-vnc.rst

 listeners, pools, members of a pool, and health monitors, and to view the status of a resource.

-For LBaaS v2.0, the TF controller aggregates the configuration by provider.
+For LBaaS v2.0, the OpenSDN controller aggregates the configuration by provider.
 For example, if ``haproxy`` is the provider, the controller generates the configuration for ``haproxy`` and eliminates the need to send all of the load-balancer resources to the ``vrouter-agent``; only